 Many different Mennonite Brethren missionaries came to Ecuador to work with the radio station "Heralding Christ Jesus' Blessings" (HCJB), also known as the Voice of the Andes, supporting primarily the German-language programs.
 In 1979 the Conservative Mennonite Conference initiated missionary projects in Ecuador working with MCC in distributing donated food to different areas of the country.2 In 1980 the first CMC missionaries arrived in Guayaquil and established a church in a place called Atarazana.
 The Rosedale Mennonite Mission also worked with MCC in Manta on the Pacific coast in response to massive flooding, building houses and latrines.
 The first Rosedale missionaries came in 1982, and three new members were baptized on the Murciélago beach two years later.
-The work expanded to Guayaquil in 1987.
-In that same year the Ecuadorian Evangelical Mennonite Church was founded.
+3 The work expanded to Guayaquil in 1987.
+4 In that same year the Ecuadorian Evangelical Mennonite Church was founded.
 Beginning in the 1980s, mission work in Ecuador included the participation of the Solís and Villalta families, sponsored by the Costa Rican Mennonite conference (CIEMCR), the Mennonite church of Ecuador and Rosedale Mennonite Missions.

-In 1992 the Mennonite Board of Missions (MBM) of Elkhart, Indiana collaborated with the Federation of Indigenous Evangelicals of Ecuador (Federación Ecuatoriana de Indígenas Evangélicos: FEINE)6 by sending theological education workers to that country.7 The work that was begun by Mauricio Chenlo and his wife Sara was continued by César Moya, his wife Patricia Urueña and their children in a partnership involving their home church Iglesia Cristiana Menonita de Colombia, Central Plains Mennonite Conference and Mennonite Mission Network, the successor agency of MBM.
+5 was begun by Mauricio Chenlo and his wife Sara was continued by César Moya, his wife Patricia Urueña and their children in a partnership involving their home church Iglesia Cristiana Menonita de Colombia, Central Plains Mennonite Conference and Mennonite Mission Network, the successor agency of MBM.
 Along with their work of theological education among the indigenous churches, they have established a church in Quito made up of Ecuadorians and Colombian refugees.
 The Moya family has also done ecumenical work on justice, peace and economic issues with the Latin American Council of Churches.8